 Yellow-necked caterpillars feed on the foliage of blueberry plants.
-Their bodies are covered with long, fine whitish hairs.
-The head is black, the area behind the head is yellow, and the body is covered with fine white hairs.
+Their bodies are covered with long, fine, whitish hairs.
+The head is black, and the area behind the head is yellow.
 Feeding by newly hatched caterpillars can skeletonize the foliage, leaving only the large leaf veins.
 In significant infestations, plant defoliation can occur.
 This can be minimized by pruning out infested stems.
 See Table 2.